drfperez/games/README.md

 # games
-Several games in python
+Several games in python:
-hero1.py Simple game intro without classes and pygame library hero2.py Simple game intro with classes
+hero1.py is a simple game intro without classes and pygame library and hero2.py is a simple game intro with classes